MihaiAC/learning-react/learning_react/react_notes/React.md

 **Tailwind**
 Remember to run npx tailwind init -p + add index.html and js, ts, jsx file extensions to the config.

+Same drawback as styled components in that plenty of wrapper functions will be necessary to avoid code duplication.